 The Award Document is preprinted with your agency's law enforcement and government executives' names and addresses.
 If this information is incorrect or has changed, please complete the Change of Information (COI) form online at www.cops.usdoj.gov through the Account Access option.
 If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive and/or government executive for your agency sign the Award Document.

 Please do not make corrections to the original Award Document (including the use of correction fluid).
 The COPS Office will not accept an altered Award Document.
-Once you have reviewed your Award Document, please sign it, make a copy of the document for your records, and mail the original document (copies cannot be accepted) with original signatures back to the COPS Office within 90 days of the date shown on the award congratulatory letter.
+Once you have reviewed your Award Document, please sign it, make a copy of the document for your records, and e-mail, fax, or mail both sides of the signed award back to the COPS Office, along with all award condition pages, within 90 days of the date shown on the award congratulatory letter.

 The award start date indicated on the Award Document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of your Methamphetamine Initiative grant award is three years or 36 months.
+The duration of your CSPP grant award is two years (24 months).

-Your grant number is in the following format: 2010-CKWX-0000 for grants awarded in FY 2010.
+Your grant number is in the following format: 2011-CSWX-0000 for grants awarded in FY2011.
 The COPS Office tracks grant information based upon this number.
 Therefore, it is important to have your agency's grant number (and/or your agency's ORI number) readily available when corresponding with the COPS Office.